robiriu/PyCompanySummary/README.md

 # Company Summarizer

-A Python script that automatically reads company names from a Google Sheet, generates AI-powered summaries of what each company does using OpenAI's GPT API, and outputs the results to a new tab in the same Google Sheet.
+A Python script that automatically reads company names from a Google Sheet, generates AI-powered summaries of what each company does using Groq's Llama API, and outputs the results to a new tab in the same Google Sheet.

 ## Features

 -  **Google Sheets Integration**: Seamlessly reads from and writes to Google Sheets
--  **AI-Powered Summaries**: Uses OpenAI GPT to generate concise company descriptions
+-  **AI-Powered Summaries**: Uses Groq's Llama models to generate concise company descriptions
 -  **Automated Processing**: Processes multiple companies in batch with rate limiting
 -  **Comprehensive Logging**: Detailed logging for monitoring and debugging
 -  **Error Handling**: Robust error handling and recovery mechanisms